rhine3/audiomoth-guide/guide.md

 You may wish to add a note on or in each recorder housing briefly describing your study and an email address or phone number that curious people can use to contact you for more information.
 However, it is unclear whether these notes would deter or encourage recorder loss. :-)

+## Other tips

-## Tips for scaling up
+### Tips for scaling up

 ![Two hundred AudioMoth housings made from Ziploc bags](images/housing/bulk-housings.jpg)

 * Speed matters when you deploy a lot of recorders: for instance, when deploying 100 recorders, an extra 5 minutes spent per recorder results in 8+ additional hours in the field!
 Practice and refine your deployment protocol before you go to the field.
 * Save time in the field by pre-packing bags with desiccant and pre-attaching them to straps in the lab, instead of performing these tasks in the field.
 * It can be helpful to deploy AudioMoths in pairs
     * One person can record data, e.g., the unique ID of the AudioMoth, its SD card, and the point at which it is deployed.
     * The other person can manage putting the AudioMoth on the tree and collecting a more accurate GPS point

-## Playback and imitation
+* Pre-assign nearby groups of AudioMoths

+### Playback, imitation, and voices

 Your study might require that you use sound playback or imitations.
+You might also encounter human voices on your recordings.
 If you're worried about mistaking these sounds for the actual sounds you are trying to record, here are some options:

 * Use playback or imitation only outside the hours of the recording
-* Keep a record of the days and times you performed imitations, then exclude these recordings from analyses
+* Keep a record of the days and times you performed imitations or walked near the recorders, then exclude these recordings from analyses
 * Use a distinctive unnatural sound (e.g., a “triple knock” instead of a “double knock”).
-* Verbally announce your presence loudly enough that all recorders that could capture your recording can hear your announcement
+* While using playback/imitation, verbally announce your presence loudly enough that all recorders that could capture your recording can hear your announcement

-Make sure anyone using your data is aware of the protocols you used around playback and imitation.
-Keep in mind that if you are using automated analysis algorithms, verbal announcements will be missed and unnatural sounds might still be picked up by your algorithm as sounds of interest.
+Make sure anyone using your data is aware of the protocols you used around playback, imitation, and voices.
+Keep in mind that if you are using automated analysis algorithms, verbal announcements need to be manually confirmed.
+Unnatural sounds might still be picked up by your algorithm as sounds of interest, e.g., human voices are sometimes mistaken by classification algorithms as animal sounds.

 # Data management